AhmedNoeman/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale after specifying the region of interest, then I converted the image to hsv and retrieved lanes of the yellow colour or white.
+Then a bitwise operation is applied on the colour and gray scale image to define the region of interest.
+Afterwards, applying gaussian blur and canny edge detection to the resultant image.
+Finally, applying the hough transform to extract the lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by filtering lines based on slope and image quadrant

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Classifying left and right lane associations by negative or positive slopes.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when is when the ego car is faced by pedastrian crossings marks.

-Another shortcoming could be ...
+Another shortcoming could be when a target car is too close to the ego vehicle so only a small portion of the lanes appear.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to estimate the positions of the lanes via prediction and update (Kalman filter)

-Another potential improvement could be to ...